opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ## :simple-jenkins: **Setting Up the Jenkins Pipeline Jobs**

-For this project we will set up 2 different pipelines.
+For this project we will set up 2 separate pipelines.

 1. **Continuous Integration (CI) Pipeline** - This pipeline will be responsible for building, testing, scanning and pushing the docker images to Docker Hub
 2. **Continuous Delivery (CD) Pipeline** - This pipeline will be responsible for updating the k8s manifest file in the GitHub repo with the new docker image tags pushed by the CI pipeline

 **Continuous Integration (CI) Pipeline**

-Go to `Jenkins > Create a Job` and give the new job item a name
+- Go to `Jenkins > Create a Job` and give the new job item a name

-Select `Pipeline` and click `OK`
+- Select `Pipeline` and click `OK`

+Go to `<job_name> > Configuration > Pipeline` an select `Pipeline script`

+Copy and paste the CI pipeline script below in the script template box.

+Click `Save`

-Below are the Jenkins pipeline scripts for the `Continous Integration (CI)` and the `Continous Delivery (CD)` jobs.
+Below is the Jenkins pipeline scripts for the `Continous Integration (CI)`.

-### Jenkins CI Pipeline Script
+I have include details on how this pipeline script works in the annotation box below.

-??? info "Jenkins CI Pipeline script for the Jenkins job"
+??? info "Jenkins Continuous Integration (CI) Pipeline script for the Jenkins CI job"

     <div style="text-align: center;">
     [11-Microservices-k8s-App Source Code :simple-github: :fontawesome-solid-arrow-up-right-from-square:](https://github.com/opeyemitechpro/11-Microservices-k8s-App){: target="_blank" .md-button}